nataliepopescu/quickstart-js/firestore/README.md

 ## Introduction

-FriendlyEats is a restaurant recommendation app built on Firestore.
-It has offline persistence [enabled](https://github.com/firebase/quickstart-js/blob/a4919505778ae280613662b5e0c64a0127a9d4c9/firestore/scripts/FriendlyEats.js#L33).
+This is an app built on top of the Firestore [quickstart web app](https://github.com/firebase/quickstart-js).
 For more information about Firestore visit [the docs][firestore-docs].

 [firestore-docs]: https://firebase.google.com/docs/firestore/